-Ace of Spades signed lithograph (1973) from Erte’s Aces Suite Edition Number 62/90 printed on arches paper using 4 colours by Erté-Romain de Tirtoff.
-Russia artist (1892-1990).
-Printed on Arches Paper using 4 colours.
+Ace of Spades is from the Aces Suite of prints by Erté-Romain de Tirtoff, a legendary Russia artist (1892-1990) a signed Lithograph (1973) edition number 62/90 and printed on Arches Paper using 4 colours.
 His legendary career spanned nearly the entire length of his life.
-In 1912, Erté moved to Paris and his unique talent was immediately recognized by the city’s most established couturiers.
+In 1912, Erté moved to Paris and was very influential in the Art Deco movement, his unique talent was immediately recognized by the city’s most established couturiers.

 Erté-Romain de Tirtoff was born in Russia in 1892, and died at age 97 in 1990.
 His legendary career spanned nearly the entire length of his life.
 In 1912, Erté moved to Paris and his unique talent was immediately recognized by the city’s most established couturiers.
 In 1915, he began an association with Harper’s Bazaar by designing covers of each of their magazines for the next 22 years.
 The designs created by Erté during his long and illustrious life influenced not only the world of theatre, film and fashion, but an entire art movement as well.
 The genius of the artist is evidenced by an enormous body of work that is considered among the most influential and unique of the 20th century.